How Starvation Affects Mental Health: What Happens to Your Brain During an Eating Disorder

 Irritability and Anger

-Low energy + high stress = emotional volatility.
-This is especially common in adolescents.
+Low energy plus high stress can lead to emotional volatility.
+This is especially common in adolescents, whose brains and bodies are still developing.

 Obsessive and Rigid Thinking

-Starvation increases cognitive rigidity, making it harder to:
+Starvation and eating disorders can increase rigid thinking, making it harder to:

 • Adapt to change